Crane (bird): In mythology and symbolism

 Greek and Roman myths often portrayed the dance of cranes as a love of joy and a celebration of life, and the crane was often associated with both Apollo and Hephaestus.

 In pre-modern Ottoman Empire, sultans would sometimes present a piece of crane feather (Turkish: turna teli) to soldiers of any group in the army (janissaries, sipahis, etc.) who performed heroically during a battle.
 Soldiers would attach this feather to their caps or headgear which would give them some sort of a rank among their peers.

 Throughout Asia, the crane is a symbol of happiness and eternal youth.
 In China, several styles of kung fu take inspiration from the movements of cranes in the wild, the most famous of these styles being Wing Chun, Hung Gar (tiger crane), and the Shaolin Five Animals style of fighting.
 Crane movements are well known for their fluidity and grace.

 In Japan, the crane is one of the mystical or holy creatures (others include the dragon and the tortoise) and symbolizes good fortune and longevity because of its fabled life span of a thousand years.
 The crane is one of the subjects in the tradition of origami, or paper folding.
 An ancient Japanese legend promises that anyone who folds a thousand origami cranes will be granted a wish by a crane.
 In northern Hokkaidō, the women of the Ainu people performed a crane dance that was captured in 1908 in a photograph by Arnold Genthe.
 After World War II, the crane came to symbolize peace and the innocent victims of war through the story of schoolgirl Sadako Sasaki and her thousand origami cranes.
 Suffering from leukemia as a result of the atomic bombing of Hiroshima and knowing she was dying, she undertook to make a thousand origami cranes before her death at the age of 12.
 After her death, she became internationally recognised as a symbol of the innocent victims of war and remains a heroine to many Japanese girls.

-In Australia, the Aboriginal People also perform a crane dance.

-The Native Americans of North America also revere the crane.
-While it was a traditional food source for some tribes, it is considered a sacred bird.
-As with eagle feathers, crane feathers are used in special ceremonies and are protected by federal law.
-Native American tribes also used crane bones to make traditional tools, such as awls for leather work.
-Archaeologists discovered crane bones that had been polished and used by the Anasazi of Chaco Canyon in New Mexico, which were over 1,000 years old.
-The Crow and Cheyenne tribes traditionally used crane bones to make whistles that were used in battle.
-Additionally, the Navajo use the skulls and beaks of sandhill cranes to make medicine spoons.